jsnowacki/SPARK/README.md

     * Jupyter runs on port 8888 on localhost on Linux on Docker VM IP available from `docker-machine ip` on Mac OS X and Windows
     * `data` and `notebooks` directories are mounted directly from the host file system
     * Note that the container will close with the current terminal session closure

+Potential issues:

+* Setup can take some time as Docker pulls a number of images from the network
+* Docker Toolbox with VirtualBox does not work well with Microsoft HyperV used by the new docker; remove HyperV before installing Docker Toolbox
+* Sometimes Docker has problem with getting IPs on restrictive networks
+* Put this repository into your home directory as Docker can have issues with mounting folders that are places outside of the home directory

 ## Manual setup